MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 ---

-# Quick start - Meetings, webinars, and live events in Microsoft Teams
+# Quick start - Meetings in Microsoft Teams

 There are multiple ways to meet in Microsoft Teams: meetings, webinars, and live events.